Bean-Github/hw01-fireball/README.md

 # details
 ![alt text](image.png)

-added bloom and made a candle thingy
+added bloom and made a candle, also added gui to edit the candle colors and bloom amount

 # HW 1: WebGL Fireball